 This position is permanent full time and is classified as a Nurse Unit Manager Level 3.
 Note that employment of a temporary visa holder may only occur if the position cannot be filled on a permanent basis.

 Join NSLHD on Facebook©

 Salary Packaging is available to enhance benefits.

-Northern Sydney Local Health District is committed to Equal Employment Opportunity, Occupational Health and Safety, Ethical Practices and the principles of Cultural Diversity.
+Northern Sydney Local Health District is committed to Equal Employment Opportunity, Workforce Health and Safety, Ethical Practices and the principles of Cultural Diversity.
 Aboriginal people are encouraged to apply and, where found suitable, will be given higher priority.